-In a worst case scenario, it’s possible to use multiple Charge TM’s and still not get the “best” move set since the new Charge move is chosen at random.
-In extremely worst case scenarios, it can toggle back and forth between 2 you don’t want many times.
+In a worst case scenario, it’s possible to use multiple Charge TM’s and still not get the “best” moveset since the new Charge move is chosen at random.
+To my utter amazement, I have seen it toggle back and forth between 2 you don’t want many times.

 For all of you who are casual PGo players, I hope this information helps!